A mother unloading groceries with her son in their kitchen

 • VOLUNTEER: Turn your free time into meals for the community to make hunger history.

-• Make ending hunger a priority: Minnesota experienced the worst two years in recent history when it comes to food insecurity, but this is a solvable problem.
+• Make ending hunger a priority: Minnesota experienced the worst years in recent history when it comes to food insecurity, but this is a solvable problem.
 Hunger is a policy choice and together we can choose to end it.
-(Stay tuned for more re: our policy priorities!)
+(See our policy priorities!)

 • Visit your local food shelves to hear first-hand the challenges they’re facing and engage with your constituents experiencing food insecurity.
 They are the experts in what needs to be done.
 (We can help make those connections!)